BYU Strategy - Marriott School of Business

 Maintain a networking tracker documenting your outreach throughout the semester:

-• Minimum 5 networking conversations with consulting professionals
+• 5 networking conversations with consulting professionals (5 points each)

 • Track: Name, company, date, key insights, follow-up actions